 To date Mai Khoi has released eight albums.
 She has toured the US, Europe, Australia and Taiwan.

-She is an Artist Protection Fund Fellow placed in residence at the University of Pittsburgh with participation from City of Asylum.
+She was a 2020-21 Artist Protection Fund Fellow placed in residence at the University of Pittsburgh.
 The Artist Protection Fund is an initiative of the Institute for International Education (IIE).
+Mai Khoi has been an artist-in-residence at City of Asylum since 2020.